wp-plugins/loginradius-for-wordpress/readme.txt

 existing IDs such as Facebook, Twitter, Google, Yahoo and over 15 more!
 This eliminates long registration process i.e. filling up a long registration form, verifying email ID, remembering another username and password so your users are just one click away from logging in to your website.
-Other than social login, LoginRadius plugin also include User Profile Data and Social Analytics.
+Other than social login, This plugin also provides User Profile Data and Social Analytics.

 'Social Login for WordPress' plugin is developed by LoginRadius, watch <a href="http://www.youtube.com/watch?v=mLYbVNsU36U"  target="_blank">our video</a>
 [youtube http://www.youtube.com/watch?v=mLYbVNsU36U]